-Most patients with breast cancer have surgery to remove the cancer from the breast; some lymph nodes under the arm are usually taken out at the same time and examined under a microscope to determine if they contain cancer cells.
+Most patients with breast cancer have surgery to remove the cancer from the breast.
+Depending on the type of cancer you have, some lymph nodes under the arm may be taken out at the same time to determine if the cancer has spread.

 Breast Conserving Surgery

 Breast conserving surgery removes the cancer, but not the entire breast.
 There are many types of incisions that can be used and each patient’s surgery is uniquely planned.
 This type of surgery has many names including but not limited to: lumpectomy, partial mastectomy, segmental resection and quadrantectomy, but they all mean essentially the same thing—the surgical removal of the tumor and a small amount of normal breast tissue around it.